Congratulations! You have entered the world of property owners and are now ready to manage your very first rental property.

 Apart from providing your own contact information, you should also give the tenants an opportunity to provide their own contact information.
 For this reason, you should always include a tenant update form.

-This tenant information form allows the tenant to send in all relevant information about themselves and the property.
+This tenant information form allows the renter to send in all relevant information about themselves and the property.
 This could include contact details, emergency contact details, employment information, and information about vehicles.

 Property Inspection

-If you are planning on conducting some sort of inspection of the property, it is important to include details.
+If you are planning on conducting some sort of inspection of the property, you should include relevant details.
 You can include this section in the tenant update form in order to coordinate with the tenants.
 This way, apart from inspecting the property, you get a chance to get to know your renters personally and address any pressing concerns.

-When meeting them personally, it is also a great time to teach them about any property management software.
-You can lead the tenants through how to use the software and how to pay rent and submit maintenance requests.
+Meeting them personally is also a great way to teach them about any property management software.
+You can guide the tenants through how to use the software as well as how to pay rent and submit maintenance requests.

 Verify Tenant Lease Information

 Another very important section to include in the landlord introduction letter covers information about the tenant's lease agreement.
-It is important to verify the information contained in the lease with the tenants.
+It's important to verify the information contained in the lease with the tenants.

-Some of the information that should be confirmed with the letter include:
+Some of the information that should be confirmed with the letter include the following:

 - Names of the tenants